CrzongA/simcity-trial/readme.md

 ### Installation
 1. Clone the repository
+2. Set up your environment variables:
+   - Create a copy of `.env.template` in the `frontend/` directory named `.env`.
+   - Add your Cesium Ion Token and Google Maps API Key to unlock the Photorealistic Tiles and World Terrain.
-2. Install dependencies:
+3. Install dependencies:
    ```bash
    cd frontend
    npm install
    ```
-3. Start the application:
+4. Start the application:
    ```bash
    cd frontend
    npm run dev